Julika Rudelius

-Julika Rudelius (born 1968) is an internationally exhibiting German-born video and performance artist who lives and works in Amsterdam, Netherlands, and New York.
+Julika Rudelius (born 1968 in Cologne, Germany) is a video and performance artist who lives and works in Amsterdam, Netherlands.
 Rudelius' photographic and video work examines complex notions of emotional dependency, social power, abuse, identity, and cultural hegemony.

 Biography

-Rudelius was born in Cologne, Germany, in 1968.
-She studied at the Gerrit Rietveld Academy in Amsterdam where she received her B.F.A. in photography in 1998, followed by a residency at the Rijksakademie van beeldenden kunsten in 1999-2000 and the International Studio & Curatorial Program (ISCP) in New York in 2006.
+Rudelius studied visual communication at the Hochschule für Bildende Künste Hamburg, as well as photography in Cologne and Amsterdam.
+She graduated from the Gerrit Rietveld Academy in 1988.
+She is also a fellow of the Rijksakademie van beeldenden kunsten (1999-2000) and of the International Studio & Curatorial Program (ISCP) in New York in 2006.